Search

 Comparison of State-of-the-art methods for AI emotion analysis

-There is a common discrepancy of accuracy when testing in controlled environment databases compared to wild environment databases.
+There is a common discrepancy in accuracy when testing in controlled environment databases compared to wild environment databases.
 Hence, it is difficult to translate the good results in controlled environments (CK+, JAFFE, etc.) to uncontrolled environments (SFEW, FER-2013, etc.).
 For example, a model obtaining 98.9% accuracy on the CK+ database only achieves 55.27% on the SFEW database.
 This is mainly due to head pose variation and lighting conditions in real-world scenarios.

 The classification accuracy of different methods of emotion analysis can be compared and benchmarked using a large-scale dataset such as the FI with over 3 million weakly labeled images.